-&lt;sup>32The exact time period is a design and computational question discussed in LDM-156.
+&lt;sup>31The exact time period is a design and computational question discussed in LDM-156.

-&lt;sup>33Some DIAObjects may only be left with forced photometry measurements at their location (since all DIAObjects are force-photometered on previous and subsequent visits); these will be kept but flagged as such.
+&lt;sup>32Some DIAObjects may only be left with forced photometry measurements at their location (since all DIAObjects are force-photometered on previous and subsequent visits); these will be kept but flagged as such.

-&lt;sup>34It will also contain exposure and visit metadata, MOPS-specific tables, etc. These are either standard/uncontroversial, implementation-dependent, or less directly relevant for science and therefore not discussed in this document.
+&lt;sup>33It will also contain exposure and visit metadata, MOPS-specific tables, etc. These are either standard/uncontroversial, implementation-dependent, or less directly relevant for science and therefore not discussed in this document.

-&lt;sup>35The latter is also colloquially known as DayMOPS.
+&lt;sup>34The latter is also colloquially known as DayMOPS.

-dividual DIASources to Objects is exactly what an astronomer would want.
+This may seem odd at first: for example, in a simple case of a variable star, matching individual DIASources to Objects is exactly what an astronomer would want.
 That approach, however, fails in the following scenarios: